 Two O’Neils in Lisbon could impossible be a coincidence – they had to be related somehow.

-They are… after a couple of hours research I got the relations between them: José and Jorge were two of Jose Maria O’Neil’s three sons (the third was Carlos O’Neil).
+After a couple of hours research I got the relations between them: José and Jorge were two of Jose Maria O’Neil’s three sons (the third was Carlos O’Neil).

 Jose Maria was the General Consul of Denmark in Portugal and son of Sean (Joao) O’Neil who build Quinta da Arealva (and the Cristo Rei behind).